ELLIPSECT: A surface brightness analysis tool for GALFIT 3: Results: Examples of SB plots

 \section{Results: Examples of SB plots}

-\texttt{EllipSect} has been used to analyze galaxy images from \texttt{2MASS} (Two Micron All Sky Survey) in which estimations of morphological and structural parameters have been obtained through photometric decompositions using \texttt{GALFIT 3} \citep{rios21}.
-Moreover, {\texttt{EllipSect}} was used in a study of dust nuclear structures of a sample of Active Galactic Nuclei (AGN) in the local Universe through the Hubble Space Telescope (HST) images, SB models, and radiative transfer simulations \citep{reyes21}.
-The code has also been used in reports, conference proceedings, professional papers, and undergraduate and graduate theses \citep[Valerdi M. et al. paper in progress; R\'ios-L\'opez et al. paper in progress]{rios21b}.
+\citet{rios21} and \citet{rios25} applied \texttt{EllipSect} in their study of Two Micron All Sky Survey (2MASS) galaxies, where they applied \texttt{GALFIT 3} to generate estimates of morphological and structural parameters through photometric decompositions.
+In another study by \citet{reyes21}, {\texttt{EllipSect}} was used to map dust in the cores of local Active Galactic Nuclei (AGN), using Hubble Space Telescope (HST) images, SB models, and radiative transfer simulations.
+The code has also been used in reports, conference proceedings, professional papers, and undergraduate and graduate theses \citep[e.g.,][Valerdi M. et al. 2026, in preparation]{rios21b,duggal24}.

-Here, we present examples of surface brightness profile plots for three images: Holm 15A with Kitt Peak National Observatory (KPNO), M61 with \texttt{2MASS}, and NGC4261 with the Hubble Space Telescope (HST).
+Here, we present examples of SB profiles for three images: Holm 15A from the Kitt Peak National Observatory (KPNO), M61 from 2MASS, and NGC 4261 from the HST.